-The Master of Science in Criminology and Criminal Justice (MSCCJ) is an on-campus research degree designed to provide students with a high level of theoretical and empirical knowledge about crime and criminal justice.
-The program also is designed to provide students with the advanced research skills needed for careers as criminal justice researchers and continued study in doctoral programs in criminology or criminal justice.
+The Master of Science in Criminology and Criminal Justice (MSCCJ) at Arizona State University (ASU) is an on-campus research degree designed to provide students with a high level of theoretical and empirical knowledge about crime and criminal justice.
+The program provides students with the advanced research skills needed for careers as criminal justice researchers, leadership roles in criminal justice and related agencies and organizations, and for continued study in doctoral programs in criminology and criminal justice.

-The Master of Science in Criminology and Criminal Justice degree has coursework in two core areas:
+The MSCCJ degree has coursework in two core areas: